alexcordover/femto/README.md

 # Running The Femto Image Compression Protocol

 You will need an image to compress on the master server - either download it or use file transfer.
 For color image compression, open the colorImageCompression.ipynb, set your chosen constants, and target an image and an output location.
-A gzip file of the text and a reconstruction of the image will be present at the output location after running each cell.
+YOU MUST HAVE A FOLDER CALLED 'images' THAT CONTAINS TARGET PHOTOS AND A FOLDER CALLED 'images_out'.
+A gzip file of the text and a reconstruction of the image will be present in images_out.

 To use grayscale compression, do the exact same thing as above except run grayscale_compression.ipynb.
-Like with above, a gzip file  containing the compressed data and a reconstruction of the image will be available at the output location.
+Like with above, a gzip file  containing the compressed data and a reconstruction of the image will be available in images_out.